Skip to main content Skip to footer

 Marketing teams have ambitious organic growth targets.
 Content teams are publishing consistently, and developers are fixing technical issues.
 Yet results can still fall short: traffic isn’t converting to leads, efforts are duplicated across teams, and leadership keeps asking when SEO will actually drive measurable business growth.

-This guide covers how to build an SEO plan that unites teams and delivers results.
+This helpful guide covers how to build an SEO plan that unites teams and delivers results.
 It walks through setting goals that connect search metrics to business impact, a 7-step planning framework, cross-departmental campaign coordination, and tracking performance with metrics that matter.
-It also addresses preparing for AI-driven search and choosing the right systems to support cross-functional execution.

 Key takeaways